They escaped the war in Ukraine. Then they faced fresh trouble in Poland

 "We ourselves are tired of being here," Shakira says.
 "Nothing is happening.
 Our life is, we are just, like, stuck in a cage."

 The shelter was a temporary solution to a war that triggered the largest refugee crisis in Europe since World War II.
-Almost three months into the war in Ukraine, with uncertainty about their return to Ukraine, the students are already considering what their future might look like.
+Almost three months into the war, with uncertainty about their return to Ukraine, the students are already considering what their future might look like.

 Ima left her official documents in Ukraine and although she is taking online language courses, she is afraid that her slot in medical school is at risk.
 She says medical school is much more expensive for her in Poland, even if she were able to get legal status.
 And going back to Nigeria is not a possibility.
 So her options are limited.
 And now, her dreams of going to medical school include the calculations of going back to a country at war.